michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/user_guide.md

 # Reviewing Real-World Data

 The real-world data that we use for our models is located in the "data_env" folder.
-If you have other data, please save it in the "data_env" folder as a parquet file.
-Below is an example of what the ETF data history file should contain.
+If you have other assets you would like to use, please obtain a time series of daily time bars and save it in the "data_env" folder as a separate parquet file for each asset.
+While all asset price quote history can be included (open, high, low, close, volume) in the parquet file, please ensure that the closing price history is included under a column named "close" as we will be using the closing price for our model inputs.
+Below is an example of what our ETF data history files contains.

 ```python